dboreham/nagios-agent/README.md

 mailbox being blacklisted by the provider for exceeding rate limits).
 Allows the user to request current Nagios status by sending a special SMS which causes the reflector to send a reply.

+Works by checking a designated IMAP mailbox for the special email sent from the handset via SMS.
+Upon receipt of the special email Nagios is checked by scraping the web UI and a response email sent by SMTP.